Afghanistan's 'Game of Thrones' jeopardizes peace process

 Ghani’s ceremony was disrupted by the sound of rockets hitting the edge of the compound of the presidential palace in an attack later claimed by Islamic State.

-Returning to his speech, Ghani said he would stick to his previous cabinet for two weeks before selecting a new set of members which would include people beyond his political camp to form “an inclusive government.”
+Returning to his speech, Ghani said he would stick to his previous cabinet for two weeks before selecting new members who would include people beyond his political camp to form “an inclusive government.”

 He plans to finalize a negotiating team for talks with the Taliban on Tuesday and to make a further announcement on demands by the militants for the release of 5,000 prisoners.